Nodular Acne: Causes, Treatment Options, & Home Remedies

 • Follow a proper sleep schedule.
 The quantity and quality of sleep matter for healthy glowing skin.

 • Keep up with your mental health.
 Avoid stress and practice meditation to fight anxiety and depression.
-Talk to a therapist if required.
+Breathing exercises, and even journaling, may also help manage stress.
+Surround yourself with supportive friends or consider talking to a mental health professional to process any stress or self-esteem issues.

 Most importantly, avoid using any product or ingredient on your skin without consulting your doctor.
 Experimenting with random DIYs that claim to clear nodular acne and using multiple products and skin hacks can worsen your condition.